govhack-science/govhack-science.github.io/_handbookchapters/event_roadmap.md

 * Find a spot to set up and make your own for the weekend.

-* Talk to mentors!
+* Talk to mentors before they head home!
 They know the data and will have great ideas to get your started.

-* Head to the [hackerspace](http://2016.govhack.org) and register as a user and create a team page.This will unlock all the prize categories you can enter at your location including international, national, state and local prize.
+* Head to the [hackerspace](http://2016.govhack.org) and register as a user.
+One person from the team creates a team page.
+This will unlock all the prize categories you can enter at your location including International, National, State and Local prizes.

 * Spend some time

     * reviewing prizes to identify some common themes of prize categories

-    * reviewing the [Official data](http://portal.govhack.org/datasets.html) list which includes featured data from sponsors and open government data portals
+    * reviewing the [Official Data](http://portal.govhack.org/datasets.html) list which includes featured data from sponsors and open government data portals

     * Identify the focus of your investigation and project